triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 #### Wake lock

-One other important thing to do for this kind of web UI that is *non-interactive* is to ensure the device displaying it does not sleep or activate a screen-lock or (retro!) a screensaver.
+This shared screen UI is actually *non-interactive* in use - people look at the screen but don't interact directly with the device that's rendering what's on it.
+That means we need to ensure the device does not sleep or activate a screen-lock or (retro!) a screensaver.
 This can be achieved with the [Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/WakeLock):

 ```javascript
 document.body.addEventListener('dblclick', async () => {